-5. Status of Projects on the Fundable Portion of the Priority List points, project name, loan amount, population, project description, anticipated binding commitment date, and project number.
+5. Status of Projects on the Fundable Portion of the Priority List

-The SFY 2023 PPL attached as Appendix B shows a total of forty-six (46) projects, with thirteen (13) projects expected to be funded from the Base program and the rest of the projects will be either funded solely from the Bipartisan Infrasturcture Law (BIL) or a combination of both, on the fundable portion of the PPL with their assigned priority
+The SFY 2024 PPL attached as Appendix B shows a total of fifty-seven (57) projects, with seven (7) projects expected to be funded from the Base program and the rest of the projects will be either funded solely from the Bipartisan Infrastructure Law (BIL) or a combination of both, on the fundable portion of the PPL with their assigned priority points, project name, loan amount, population, project description, anticipated binding commitment date, and project number.